Alfresco/alfresco-js-api/src/api-new/content-rest-api/docs/SitesApi.md

 let sitesApi = new SitesApi(this.alfrescoApi);

 let opts = {
-  'skipConfiguration': true // boolean | Flag to indicate whether the Share-specific (surf) configuration files for the site should not be created.
+  'skipConfiguration': true //  | Flag to indicate whether the Share-specific (surf) configuration files for the site should not be created.
-  'skipAddToFavorites': true // boolean | Flag to indicate whether the site should not be added to the user's site favorites.
+  'skipAddToFavorites': true //  | Flag to indicate whether the site should not be added to the user's site favorites.
-  'fields':  // Array<string> | A list of field names.
+  'fields':  //  | A list of field names.

 You can use this parameter to restrict the fields returned within a response if, for example, you want to save on overall bandwidth.